heistp/sce-l4s-bakeoff/README.md

 - `*.log`- stdout and stderr from Flent
 - `*.process.log`- output from post-processing commands like plotting and scetrace
-- `*.setup.log`- commands and output for setting up each node (nodes that do not appear have their configurations set to default)
+- `*.setup.log`- commands and output for setting up each node, as well as kernel version information (nodes that do not appear have their configuration set to default)
 - `*.tcpdump_*.json`- output from running scetrace on the pcap file
 - `*.tcpdump_*.log`- stdout and stderr from tcpdump
 - `*.tcpdump_*.pcap.bz2`- pcap file compressed with `bzip2 -9`